Jerinsamj/Projects/Bing MAP api/README.md

-Web page that utilizes the Bing Maps API to display a map and interact with various features related to locations, geocoding, and directions.
+NOTE: Open through the visual studio to see the best result.
+Sometimes Browsers won’t support JavaScript Web page that utilizes the Bing Maps API to display a map and interact with various features related to locations, geocoding, and directions.
 The page includes external JavaScript files (js/arenas.js and js/recreation.js), suggesting that pushpin location data for Arenas and Recreation centers may be loaded from these files.

 ![Bing Map](https://github.com/Jerinsamj/Projects/assets/151986308/99619af4-bd5b-4bce-94e5-c29e54547963)